Introductory Statistics: Practice Problems

 Step 2: Find the value that occurs the most often.

-Here, the mode is 3, because hurricane category 3s are the most common in the dataset.
-That is, the most common type of major hurricane to make landfall in Florida since 1951 is a category 3 hurricane.
+Here, the mode is Category-3, because there are more Category-3 hurricanes than any other in the dataset.
+That is, the most common type of major hurricane to make landfall in Florida since 1951 is a Category-3 hurricane.

 Snow Water Equivalent (SWE) is a measure of precipitation derived from snow.
 It is the height of water per unit area if the snow were melted.
 An automated network of snow monitoring stations, called SNOTEL stations, record SWE in the western United States.